 That all seems far off as you climb the largest dune around .5 miles/.8 km past the gate.
 The top of this massive mound of moving sand offers a full panorama of Año Nuevo Point and the multitude of sandy paths and trails crisscrossing the preserve.
 Guided walks offered during the elephant seal breeding season will follow the route determined by the rangers that day; during the rest of the year, visitors can make their way to viewing areas more than .75 mile/1.2 km from the gate.

 More than humble connector trails, the New Years Creek and Steele Trails offer exceptional history, wildlife, and plant communities as they make their way between the Año Nuevo Point Trail and Cove Beach.

 The New Years Creek Trail runs between the pond along the Año Nuevo Point Trail and Highway 1 at the southern corner of Año Nuevo State Park.
 A covey of our state bird, the California quail, makes its home in the thicket at the northern end of the trail.
 A sweeping panorama of the Pacific Ocean stretches before you as you make your way south across the former pastures of the Dickerman-Steele Ranch.
 Coast live oak, coyote bush, and ceanothus arch over your path south of the junction with the Steele Trail.
 Beyond this green tunnel, a steep stairway descends to New Years Creek.
 From here, you can either continue along the creek to Cove Beach or cross the bridge and continue to Highway 1 along a remnant of the old Coast Road.
 Watch out for poison oak!

-The Steele Trail runs just 500 feet/152 m between the Marine Education Center and the New Years Creek Trail, but takes you past the historic Dickerman-Steel house and some of the park’s best-established coast live oaks as it cuts the quickest path to Cove Beach (via the New Years Creek Trail) from the parking lot.
+The Steele Trail runs just 500 feet/152 m between the Marine Education Center and the New Years Creek Trail, but takes you past the historic Dickerman-Steele house and some of the park’s best-established coast live oaks as it cuts the quickest path to Cove Beach (via the New Years Creek Trail) from the parking lot.